Skip to main content

 As obedient children, do not be conformed to the passions of your former ignorance, 15 but as he who called you is holy, you also be holy in all your conduct, 16 since it is written, “You shall be holy, for I am holy” (1 Peter 1.14-16).

-The case in point in this chapter of 1 Corinthians is a man living sexually with his father’s wife.
-This was forbidden in the Law in the same chapter that forbids homosexual acts, Leviticus 18 (cf. vv.
-8 and 22).
-In fact, as Paul’s argument continues in chapter 6, he alludes to homosexuality in wording (arsenokoitai) taken from the Greek version of Leviticus 20.13, a verse echoing Leviticus 18.22.
-Thus, Paul has no intention of rejecting Old Testament laws on homosexuality any more than on a man living with his father’s wife.
-He reinterpret sexual ethics with some malleable, abstract principle of justice that sets up an opposition to holiness in the way that Brueggemann does.
+The case in 1 Corinthians 5 about a man living sexually with his father’s wife was forbidden in the Law in the same chapter that forbids homosexual acts, Leviticus 18 (cf. vv.
+8 and 22, respectively).
+In fact, as Paul’s argument continues in chapter 6 and as already noted, he refers to homosexuality in wording (arsenokoitai) taken from the Greek version of Leviticus 20.13, a verse echoing Leviticus 18.22.
+Thus, Paul has no intention of rejecting Old Testament laws on homosexuality or anything else with a few virtues given a new interpretation such that those laws are turned on their head.
+He does not, as Bruggemann happily does, reinterpret sexual ethics with some malleable, abstract principle of justice that sets up an opposition to holiness.

 Brueggemann’s Postmodernism

 However, he does run into some serious trouble with this view.
 First, no Biblical author supports his hermeneutical view.
 Paul, for example, was concerned with what Biblical texts—including the Old Testament Law—said.
 He also does not oppose justice or love to such texts, as Brueggemann does.
 He is concerned to show the consistency of the Biblical view of creation with the Law’s view on homosexuality, and he alludes to the Law in his own list of things not to do, including homosexuality.
 Paul’s understanding of Christian theology and ethics is that they are, through and through, a matter of Biblical interpretation.
-Brueggemann’s view is that an abstract principle or two, given some form from the current culture, should shape current practices that stand in opposition to Scripture.
+Brueggemann’s view is that an abstract principle or two, given some new form from the current culture, should shape current practices that stand in opposition to Scripture.

 Conclusion